 A pediatrician, child psychiatrist, or a mental health expert may diagnose ADHD.
 To

-thinking skills and certain skill sets.
+skills and certain skill sets.

 How is ADHD treated in children?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also